-Last week I made a strong assertion about being decidedly pro-single.
 I still maintain that being single is a choice that we make until we’re ready, and have found the right person.
-This week, as a person who’s in a good relationship, I’m wondering how many of those who claim to be ready to ditch their single status are actually going about it the right way.
+As a person who’s in a good relationship, I’m wondering how many of those who claim to be ready to ditch their single status are actually going about it the right way.
 Have you asked yourself the really important question, which is “would you date yourself?”

 I don’t ride the train much, but I should make it a part of my regular routine because the el is a hotbed of people-watching and stellar eavesdropping.

 A few weeks ago I was on the Red Line, sitting in one of those seats that face the opposite direction toward the end of the car.
 A couple of rows behind me, I overheard an animated conversation between two women about the sub-par men they’d met recently.

 In aggregate, the issues were that these men were out of shape, unprofessional, “didn’t have their shit together,” and a few of them were still occupying their childhood bedrooms at their parents’ homes.
 The ladies smacked on what sounded like apples as they continued lambasting their selections of men.
 Apparently, a few of the guys were vocationally-challenged, not handsome, poorly dressed, and from what I gleaned, at least one had some . . . well . . . “motivational issues” going on south of the belt – if you know what I mean.

 It was all I could do to keep myself from laughing out loud.
 (I restrained myself because, while it’s clear that other riders can hear your conversation on the el, it’s against protocol to laugh or comment.)
 At minimum I needed a visual, so I subtly found a way to turn around and get a look at the women.

 Based on their conversation, I expected polished professional, well-dressed attractive women.
 The kind whose appearances would spark me to ask where they shopped or who did their hair.

 Not so much.